WASasquatch/was-node-suite-comfyui/README.md

 `count` output below the one they had. `Image Save`'s `prefix_as_filename` is now `overwrite_mode`, ticked where it read `true`.

+**Three Custom Material takes a module file.** Its `javascript` box is gone.
+The node now picks a `.js` or `.txt` module from ComfyUI's `input` folder or a folder under `paths.allow_read`, and the module's header names the textures it wants, which the node's slots then read as.
+A body typed into an older workflow is dropped rather than read onto the menu, so open one, put the body in a file and pick it.
+Code no longer travels inside a workflow, so a graph from someone else cannot bring javascript with it. [docs/CONFIG.md](docs/CONFIG.md#threejs) has the setting that permits a module to run at all.

 **Three renamed labels.** `KSampler` is now `KSampler (Seed Socket)`, `Seed` is `Seed (Number Outputs)` and `Save Video` is `Save Video (Advanced)`, so none shares a name with a core ComfyUI node.
 Only the label changed, and the old names still find them in search.